A NEW BOOK

 Some of the images to the left are clickable.

-Comber Historical Society meets in the Learning Centre, Park Way, Killinchy Street, Comber at 8 pm on the 2nd Monday in the month.
+Comber Historical Society meets in the Community Centre, Park Way, off Killinchy Street, Comber BT23 5AR at 8 pm on the 2nd Monday in the month from September to May.

 For further details contact: